 The AAS in Medical Specialties provides a basis in a number of areas of healthcare, including patient care, pharmacy technology, medical office management, medical assisting, medical coding, medical billing and medical transcription.
 You'll use Virtual Labs to be trained in patient care techniques, laboratory techniques and medical assisting clinical skills.
-As a graduate of the program, you will be prepared to work in a variety of healthcare industries.
+As a graduate of the program, you will be prepared for entry-level employment in a variety of healthcare industries.